 Well, to be fair, it's anyone that's working with women.
-So whether that's personal trainers, whether that's chiropractors, osteopaths, physios, massage therapists, anyone really that's working with women, but also you know, you'll find, as you learn it, that there's all of your clientele, even children will benefit from learning it and knowing about it.
+So whether that's personal trainers, whether that's chiropractors, osteopaths, physios, massage therapists, anyone really that's working with with women, but also you know, that you'll find, as you learn it, that there's, there's all of your clientele, even children will benefit from learning it and knowing about it.
 What's the benefit for children?
 So in terms of respiratory function, in terms of posture, because we all know, they have texters neck, most kids are looking at their phones or looking at a screen way too much.
 And I dread to think what the next generation is going to actually look like in terms of posture.
-Because, what we're seeing now anyway, isn't that great.
-And it's only going to get worse with the amount of screen time that kids have, but yeah, athletic performance, it helps.
-There's so many benefits from learning hypopressives.
+Because it what we're seeing now anyway, isn't that great?
+And it's only going to get worse with the amount of screen time that kids have so but yeah, athletic performance, it helps.
+You know, there's there's so many benefits from learning Hi, progressives.

-How do you use it in your practice then, Claire?
+How do you use it in your practice thing.

-So I only train as a one to one now.
-And usually, I teach it in about four sessions four hours of sessions.
+So I only trained as a one to one now.
+And usually, I teach it in about four sessions for hours of sessions.
 And so I get people to come in, we do the assessment, and we start the breathing practice, which is quite complex to learn.
-So the hour's just taken up with the breathing learning.
+So the hours just taken up with with the breathing, learning.
 And then over the next few sessions, they start to learn the flow.
-We have about a week in between usually, so they can go away do some practice, and then advance with each time they come in.
-But it's really just that and then it's purely home practice for them.
+We have about a week in between, usually, so they can go away do some practice, and then advanced with each time they come in.
+But it's really just that and then they've you know, it's then it's purely home practice for them.

-How do you determine, as an osteopath, how do you determine who is likely to benefit from this as opposed to someone who's got low back pain of a different cause or?

-So some people come to me specifically only to learn hypopressives, they know their issues, obviously I go through them in a history.
+But how do you determine as an osteopath?
+How do you determine who is likely to benefit from this as opposed to someone who's got low back pain of a different cause or so some people come to me specifically only to learn how progressives they know their issues that was our go through them in a history.
 But they come to me just for that.
-And others, so invariably, I end up doing quite a lot of internal work these days to check the pelvic floor directly.
+And others.
+So invariably, I ended up doing quite a lot of internal work these days to check pelvic floor directly.
 And I'd say more often than not, women have pretty hypertonic pelvic floor rather than hypotonic.
-So these exercises are really good for hypertonic.

-And what's different about a hypertonic pelvic floor?
+Right.
+So these exercises are really good for and what's different about hypertonic pelvic floor or if the same group of all of the same reasons Yeah, so you know, for muscles too tight for too long.
+It's can't fully contract Yeah, exactly.